DrugLib.com — Drug Information Portal

 Official title: A Phase II/III Study of SEP-190 (Eszopiclone) in Patients With Primary Insomnia

-Detailed description: This is a multicenter, randomized, double-blind, placebo-controlled, 5-way cross-over study to investigate and evaluate the efficacy of eszopiclone in Japanese patients with primary insomnia.
+Detailed description: This is a multicenter, randomized, double-blind, placebo-controlled, 5-way cross-over study to investigate and evaluate the efficacy of eszopiclone in Japanese participants with primary insomnia.
 The treatment period consists of two consecutive days (two nights) as one term.
 Patients will receive oral eszopiclone (1, 2, 3 mg), zolpidem tartrate (10 mg), or placebo once daily at bedtime for each use.
-Patients will be randomly assigned to one of five treatment arms.
+Participants were randomly assigned to one of 10 prespecified treatment sequence patterns.

 Eligibility